NikodemGapski/colubris-engine/readme.md

 # **

 ** is a simple game engine written from scratch in OpenGL which supports, among other features:
-- a powerful component-based system for custom object behaviour,
+- a component-based system for custom object behaviour,
 - 2D rendering of objects composed of polygons and circles,
 - collision detection of polygon colliders,
 - user input detection (keyboard).